jorissimaitis/jorissimaitis.github.io/_pages/services.md

   <div class="service">
     <img src="/assets/img/review.png" alt="Critical Review" />
     <h2>Critical Review</h2>
-    <p>Critical Review is an independent and objective evaluation of LCA studies to ensure they meet ISO standards and accurately reflect the product or service's environmental impacts.
-Our expert team offers critical review services to enhance the credibility and reliability of your LCA results.</p>
+    <p>An independent and objective evaluation of LCA studies to ensure they meet ISO standards and accurately reflect the product or service's environmental impacts.
+I offer services to review and verify your LCA and methodology for internal or reporting purposes, and enhance the credibility and reliability of your results.</p>
   </div>

   <!-- Service 3: Advisory -->
   <div class="service">
     <img src="/assets/img/guide.png" alt="Advisory Services" />
     <h2>Advisory</h2>
-    <p>Our advisory services are designed to guide organizations in making informed decisions on sustainability.
-Whether you're looking to reduce your environmental impacts, improve efficiency, or navigate environmental regulations, we provide expert advice tailored to your business's needs.</p>
+    <p>I provide expert guidance on LCA and sustainability, offering support from initial steps to ongoing assistance after implementation.
+This applies not only to product and service sustainability but also to organization-wide strategies tailored to your business needs and software development.</p>
   </div>
 </div>